Chateau St. Philippe

 Writing exercise outside chateau

 MC: Writers on Fire was really integral and necessary for my growth as a writer.
 I wrote things I was uncomfortable writing about which in turn freed me to delve deeper into myself and write what I was afraid to write.
 I gained so much confidence during that retreat and learned to trust my own intuition.
 I became less worried about what I was going to write and discovered how to trust what I was writing.
+A few of the participants at local village cafe, Le Duc de Savoie.

 Monica is second from the left